francisc-o-liveira/lei-24-s2-1dp-g163/docs/sprintC/us026/01.requirements-engineering/Readme.md

-# US003 - Register a Collaborator with a job
+# US026 - Assign on or more Vehicles to an entry in the Agenda

 ## 1. Requirements Engineering

 ### 1.1.
 User Story Description

-As a Human Resources Manager, I want to register a collaborator with a job and fundamental characteristics.
+As a GSM, I want to assign one or more vehicles to an entry in the Agenda.

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

->
+>  The Agenda is made up of entries that relate to a task (which was previously in the To-Do List),the team that will carry out the task, the vehicles/equipment assigned to the task, expected duration, and the status (Planned, Postponed, Canceled, Done).

 >